Kawa Early Years, Nallagandla

 Three-year-olds ask over 70 questions a day.
 Most environments answer them.
 Kawa builds on them.

 Three is the age of why.
 Children at this stage are primed for noticing, comparing, imagining and making meaning from everything around them.
-It is one of the most intellectually alive moments of a human life, and most early childhood settings quietly flatten it with routines designed for compliance rather than curiosity.
+Most settings quietly flatten this with routines designed for compliance rather than curiosity.
+Discovery channels this instinct into open-ended exploration across nature, story, materials, music and early mathematical thinking.

 What children experience